Hook to Winchfield walk

-A walk along a rural stretch of the Basingstoke Canal, passing the ruins of a medieval castle and visiting an attractive Hampshire town.
+The River Whitewater and some rural stretches of the Basingstoke Canal, passing the ruins of a medieval castle and visiting an attractive Hampshire town.

 Main Walk: 20 km (12.4 miles).
 Four hours 45 minutes walking time.
 For the whole excursion including trains, sights and meals, allow at least 9½ hours.